Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 WHO ARE THE ORGANISERS?

-The Organiser of this exhibition is Windsor Artists Collective.
-Windsor Artists Collective run three of these "by invitation" Brownlow Hall exhibitions each year to which selected local artists are invited to exhibit along side the membership of Windsor Artists Collective.
-All the Organisers are unpaid volunteers.
+The Organiser of this exhibition is Windsor Artists Collective (WAC).
+The Organiser and helpers are unpaid volunteers.
 The main contact to take part in this and all future Brownlow Hall exhibitions is Jonathan Greenyer.
 21 Woodside Rd Winkfield Windsor SL4 2DP 07768 513436. jonathan@windsor-artists.org.

 WHAT TYPE OF EXHIBITION IS IT?

-This is an exhibition of up to 23 artists from the local area who create great art/photos/sculpture/cards that appeal to a broad and discerning range of art buyers in the price range up to c£750.
-The exhibition features a number of "invited guest" artists alongside Windsor Artists Collective.
+This is an exhibition of up to 22 skilled and expereinced artists from the local area who create great art/photos/sculpture/cards that appeal to a broad and discerning range of art buyers in the price range up to c£750.
+The exhibition features a small number of "invited guest" artists alongside Windsor Artists Collective.
 All guest artists have been carefully selected from the large number of applicants who approach the Organiser (jonathan@windsor-artists.org).
 Each exhibiting artist is allocated a hanging space roughly 5 metres wide and 2 metres high which includes a free table.
 Artists display their own choice of work, orginals, prints, artist embellished prints and art-cards in their space and can replace sold items at any time during the exhibition.
-This is not a Craft Fayre and most of the artists are not fulltime professional artists.
+This is not a Craft Fayre so no factored jewellery, craft items etc.

 COST TO EXHIBIT?

-There is a fixed attendance fee of £52 to exhibit any work in this 3 day exhibition.
-This fee is payable to the organiser by funds transfer after the exhibition, The Organiser will send each exhibitor a statement/invoice by WhatsApp and the banking details.
-We do not charge any sales commission except for the cost of handling electronic card payments for art which is 5% (see notes below)
+There is a fixed attendance fee of £45 to exhibit any work in this 2 day exhibition.
+This fee is payable to the organiser by funds transfer after the exhibition, The Organiser will send each exhibitor a statement/invoice by WhatsApp and our WAC banking details.
+We do not charge any sales commission except for the cost of handling credit/debit card payments on the SumUp system which is a fixed 5% (see notes below.
+You will receive any sales monies within four days of the exhibition by bank transfer.

 PRODUCT (ART WORK) INSURANCE

 There is full Public Liability Insurance and Employee Insurance provided by the organisers however this does not include product insurance, i.e. insurance against loss, damage or theft of individual artwork in the exhibition.
-The administrative impossibility of pre-valuing 100s of individual pieces of art to the satisfaction of an insurance company makes a generic product insurance policy unviable.
-Exhibitors are personally responsible for art loss damage and theft.
+Exhibitors are personally responsible for art loss damage and theft and providing their own loss/theft insurance.

 HOW MUCH DISPLAY SPACE IS ALLOCATED TO EACH ARTIST?

-5 metres with a free table is allocated by the organisers to each artist.
-You cannot change your allocated space.
-The art display area is display boards OR a length of picture rails on a wall - approximately 5 metres long and 2 metres high. (similar to those pictured below) plus a free table if requested.
+You will receive in advance a floor plan marked with your allocated display space - 5 metres with a free table per artist.
+You cannot change your pre-allocated and agreed space.
+The art hanging space is display boards OR a length of picture rails on a wall - approximately 5 metres long and 2 metres high. (similar to those pictured below) plus a free table if requred.
 This display space may not be in a straight or continous line, it could have angles and maybe even have gaps for windows.
-Artists hang their own framed art, framed photos or box canvases (Box canvases do not have to be framed) totally within the boundaries of this space .
-Artists cannot hang unframed flat art but it can be put on a table or in racks.
+On the day artists hang their own framed art, framed photos or box canvases (Box canvases do not have to be framed) and totally within the boundaries of this space .
+Artists cannot hang unframed flat art, it goes on a table or in display racks.

 The overall art display on the boards, picture-rails, table or floorstanding must look smart, creative, uncrowded and uncluttered.
 Art must not overlap the edges of the boards; nor be a trip hazard in doorways or walkways, nor must it obstruct or intrude on other artists' areas.
 It is the artist's shop window and the organisers will work with exhibitors to achieve the best overall exhibition display.
 The Organiser will remove any art that obstructs aisles or creates a cluttered appearance.

-As art sold is handed over to the customer as soon as a sale is completed, Artists can then bring replacement work to hang in the empty spaces.
+As art sold is immediately handed over to the customer, Artists can then bring replacement work to hang in the empty spaces.
 Replacement art can left in a car or stored in the small side room off the main hall.
-Do not store art, spare, packaging on the stand/display area.
+Do not store art or your packaging on the stand/display area.

 10boards700pixjpg20210724_115433_resizedjpg20210724_115501_resizedjpg20220723_112236jpg